8rents/fish/README.md

-# fish
+# `msys2` Fish Shell Configuration
-My Settings for Fish Shell.
-Branched by Platform
+My Settings for Fish Shell on the msys2 platform